baphled/acceptable_model/README.md

   end
 `

-Now it'd be cool if we could extend our output to include relationships between information and provide a HATEOS like API.
-That's all when and good but you're likely to either add this extra functionality to the model, create helpers to render the extra data or clutter up your controllers.
+Now it'd be cool if we could extend our output to include relationships between information and provide a HATEOS like API without cluttering up a beautiful slim models.

+Inspired by reading Avid's 'Object on Rails' book, it'd be nice if we could simply delegate to our created model and have a Presenter like model that deals with all the presentational logic for us.

+We want this to be with a little ceremony as possible and make sure that our models truely stay separate from our presentation logic.

 So we can define an object `AcceptableModel.define 'artist'` and then you have a Presenter like object that deals with the models presentation features

 `
   class Artists < Sinatra::Base
     get '/artists'
-      AcceptableArtist.all
+      AcceptableModel::Artist.all
     end
   end

   class Groups < Sinatra::Base
     get '/collecions'
-      Groups.all
+      AcceptableModel::Groups.all
     end
   end
 `